DoyleMichaelJames/Doyle-read-me/README.md

 # 2025-Q2, Doyle, ReadMe, 🤓

-This GitHub ReadMe is intended for **software developers.** You might see also LinkedIn: [https://www.linkedin.com/in/doylemichaeljames/](https://www.linkedin.com/in/doylemichaeljames/)
+This GitHub Read Me Read-Me ReadMe is intended for **software developers.** You might see also LinkedIn: [https://www.linkedin.com/in/doylemichaeljames/](https://www.linkedin.com/in/doylemichaeljames/)

 ## Summary